SalvatoreAmaddio/CSharpLibraryProject/README.md

 </div>

 ## Description
-DesktopBusinessAppBuilder is a comprehensive framework designed to accelerate the development of desktop business applications.
+DesktopBusinessAppSharpBuilder is a comprehensive framework designed to accelerate the development of desktop business applications.
 Utilizing C#, .NET, and WPF, it supports both backend and frontend development, providing seamless integration with databases like MySQL and SQLite.

 ## Warning:
 Framwork still under development.